-The great thing about board games is the variety.
-They can be intellectually challenging (Trivial Pursuit, Scrabble), ridiculously goofy (Operation), or strategic (chess).
+And then there are the games that teach strategy, like chess or Go.
 They can involve sitting around a table, moving pieces on a board, or just sitting around the living room reading questions or challenges to each other.
-With a speakerphone and something like Trivial pursuit, you could even include a kid who’s away at college or a friend across town.

 And don’t forget RPGs (role-playing games) like Dungeons & Dragons.
 Long before “gaming” became a digital phenomenon, it happened on boards with dice and game pieces and brought friends together in the same room.

 If you’ve got exactly four people who want to play, one of my favorite card games ever is Rook.
-It’s a little like euchre and a little like bridge – you have teams of two playing across the table, and one suite is chosen each round as “trumps.”
+It’s a little like euchre and a little like bridge.
+You have teams of two playing across the table, and one suite is chosen each round as “trumps.”
 The better you are at remembering which cards have been played, the better you’ll do.
 What’s so fun about it is that everything can be going great for one team and suddenly – BLAM! – massive reversal because of almost any card coming at a particular time.
 There’s a lot of strategy to it, and definitely a learning curve, but well worth the effort.

 There are also solitaire card games to consider.
 I enjoy playing these on computers, but every once in a while it’s so nice to handle actual cards!

 Encourage kids to stage a play.
 They can write it or improvise it.
 They can decorate a room as their set.
 Alternately, a whole household can get together and decide to act out a scripted play just for the heck of it.
 For some of you, this won’t hold any appeal at all, but for those of you who like to ham it up, it can be a lot of fun.
 You can design sets, props, and costumes if you really want to get into it.